Cape Breton Welcome Network

 - The Welcome Network Coordinator will contact you and walk you through the required steps for completing a Criminal Record and Vulnerable Sector check.
 All participants in the Buddy Program, both newcomers and volunteers, are required to provide proof of a Criminal Record and Vulnerable Sector Check.
 The fee regularly associated with these checks is waived since it is for volunteer purposes.
 Newcomers with a valid study or work permit issued within the last two to three years are exempt from this.

-Any inquiries regarding the Welcome Network can be best directed to Sumayya Mullassery, Welcome Network Coordinator at welcomenetwork@capebretonpartnership.com or 902-562-0122.
+For more information or questions about the Welcome Network, please contact Sumayya Mullassery, Welcome Network Coordinator at welcomenetwork@capebretonpartnership.com or 902-562-0122.

 For additional resources and supports, please visit: